abhi-kulkarni/abhi-kulkarni/README.md

 - Hi, I am Abhishek Kulkarni and I work as a Full stack developer.
-- I’m currently working on Python, Javascript, Typescript, Flask, SQL, HTML, CSS, ReactJs, Docker and AWS.
+- I’m currently working on Python, JavaScript, TypeScript, Flask, SQL, HTML, CSS, ReactJs, Docker and AWS.
 - I’m looking to collaborate on Web development projects based on the above stack.
 - I have worked for multiple clients on freelancing websites like Fiverr and Upwork and have built many end to end projects starting from database design to deployment of AWS.
 - 📫 How to reach me